26 October 2022

 • Echo filter - a simple filter designed mostly for testing purposes.
 It sends back the received bytes.

-• TCP proxy filter - a filter which allows us to specify the target cluster for the traffic.
+• TCP proxy filter link-icon - a filter which allows us to specify the target cluster for the traffic.

-• HTTP connection manager filter - a special filter which allows us to specify a set of subfilters designed specifically for working with HTTP requests/responses - this is the most crucial filter for proxying REST API applications.
+• HTTP connection manager filter link-icon - a special filter which allows us to specify a set of subfilters designed specifically for working with HTTP requests/responses - this is the most crucial filter for proxying REST API applications.

 • Custom filter - as mentioned at the beginning, you can easily write your own logic, writing your own filters and applying them in the filter pipeline just like others.
 Custom filters will be described in detail in the next blog post.